 |*** % of Clients Relocating||12.6%||13.2%||12.6%||10.2%||10.4%||10.8%||11.6%||11.5%||11.7%||11.4%||11.8%||10.8%|

-The analysis below describes the “why and how” behind the numbers above.
+Analysis of Data – The analysis below describes the “why and how” behind the numbers shown above.
 These data and the supporting written analysis are updated annually.

 * Length of Search: Throughout the years, the U.S. Department of Labor has stated that a typical executive job search takes one month for each $10,000 in desired income.
-In 2016, our executive and professional clients who reported placed spent an average of 6.5 months in their job search, from the point of their entry into the market to the acceptance of their new position.
+For a $200,000 executive, their projected wait-time is a ridiculous period.
+In 2017, our executive and professional clients who reported placed spent an average of 6.5 months in their job search, from the point of their entry into the market to the acceptance of their new position.

 A job search campaign is driven by a variety of factors that are external to the candidate and include: education level, work history, employment record, salary requirements, desirability of specific skill sets by the employer, both the U.S and Global economies, and off-shoring trends, only to name a few.
 The internal or personal factors include the skill of the candidate with effective interviewing, their knowledge of and ability to communicate their value proposition to the hiring authority, the amount of time and energy they devote to their job search, their attitude about themselves, their willingness to actively participate in the campaign strategy, how they conduct themselves in the job search, the branding and marketing package they present to hiring authorities, and various personal reasons.
 Some of these reasons may be unexpected health issues, family concerns, sudden unemployment, and several others that are also beyond the immediate control of the candidate or SC&C.